If you would like to become involved in our research, please refer to the following sections below:

 For undergraduate RA positions

-For graduate student and postdoctoral positions
+For graduate student positions

-For lab manager positions
+For postdoctoral associate positions

 The Morality Lab is currently recruiting volunteers for an fMRI study on social cognition.
 The study will take place at the MIT Martinos Center in Cambridge.

 During the scan, you will be asked to read about people’s behaviors, then make judgments about them.

 You will spend about 1.5 hours in the MRI scanner, and 1 hour preparing for the scanner and completing questionnaires.
 If you choose to participate, you will receive $60 for your participation.

 -are right-handed, ages 18-35, native speakers of English

 -have no ferromagnetic metals or electrically activated materials in/on the body